-The Committee of Management have engaged a new Internal Auditor consultancy service in 2017 following a joint tendering exercise in conjunction with Manor Estates HA.
-The firm, Quinn Internal Audit and Business Support Services, carried out an audit in February 2018.
-Finally the Scottish Housing Regulator (to whom Lister submits regular returns) undertakes regular monitoring and can perform a performance audit visit which would produce a publicly available inspection report.
+The Committee of Management engaged Quinn Internal Audit and Business Support Services in 2017 following a joint tendering exercise in conjunction with Manor Estates HA.
+Finally, the Scottish Housing Regulator (to whom Lister submits regular returns) undertakes regular monitoring and can perform a performance audit visit which would produce a publicly available inspection report.
 It has other powers that could be used when necessary.